-• A specific up.time user, for example a system administrator.
+A specific Uptime Infrastructure Monitor user, for example a system administrator.

-Click User and then select the name of an up.time user to whom you want to send the report from the dropdown list.
+Click User and then select the name of an Uptime Infrastructure Monitor user to whom you want to send the report from the dropdown list.

-• The members of one or more up.time user groups.
+• The members of one or more Uptime Infrastructure Monitor user groups.

-Click Group and then select the name of an up.time user group to which you want to send the report from the dropdown list.
+Click Group and then select the name of an Uptime Infrastructure Monitor user group to which you want to send the report from the dropdown list.

-· One or more email addresses.
+One or more email addresses.